AT&T Discovery District, Dallas. Photo by Richard Eimer.

 Legacy West, Plano, Texas.
 Photo by Barry Hand.

-Today, as much as ever, amid our world awash with a barrage of digital messaging and connection, there is a vast and almost insatiable appetite for visceral, in-person human connection and experience.
+Today, amid a barrage of digital messaging and connection, there is a vast and almost insatiable appetite for intuitive, in-person human connection and neighborhood experience.
 Astute retail and hospitality providers are carefully understanding this demand and increasing footfall and sales on the back of the community and exhibition-based experiences.

 For media inquiries, email .